-On the other hand, the Organisation of African Unity and the Economic Commission of Africa (OAU and ECA, respectively) attributed the failures to external factors, including natural disasters (leading to famine) and the debt-loads of previous IFI lending.
-In 2001, a document entitled the New Partnership for Africa's Development (NEPAD) was produced through a collaboration of African leaders.
-This document, along with the G8 Africa Action Plan, heralded a movement toward market liberalisation, the removal of barriers to trade, and economic integration on the continent, with G8 countries providing support through 'enhanced partnerships' (Bayne 2003, 118).
+On the other hand, the Organisation of African Unity and the Economic Commission of Africa (OAU and ECA, respectively) attributed the failures to external factors, including natural disasters (leading to famine) and debt loads of previous IFI lending.
+In 1981, a document entitled the New Partnership for Africa's Development (NEPAD) was produced through a collaboration of African leaders.
+This document, along with the G8 Africa Action Plan, heralded a movement toward market liberalization, the removal of barriers to trade, and economic integration on the continent, with G8 countries providing support through "enhanced partnerships" (Bayne, 2003, p.
+118).
 Although the NEPAD opus had similar features to the successful Marshall Plan of 1940s Europe, African countries still lacked the institutional structures of post-War Europe.
-Notwithstanding this, the embrace of this document by African leaders signified the continent's 'abandoning the dependency approach and a de facto endorsement of neoliberalism' (Bayne 2003, 118).
+Notwithstanding, the embrace of this document by African leaders signified the continent's "abandoning the dependency approach and a de facto endorsement of neoliberalism" (Bayne, 2003, p.
+118).

 Neoliberal restructuring affected not only the state but also the models of global governance.
-During the 1980s, the World Bank purportedly modified the role of conditionalities to increase micromanagement of recipient countries (Kapur 2001), constituting a shift from social liberalism to an instrument of the neoliberal agenda (Girdwood 2007), thereby exerting new power through the historical contexts of government reforms.
+During the 1980s, the World Bank purportedly modified the role of conditionalities to increase micromanagement of recipient countries (Kapur, 2001), constituting a shift from social liberalism to an instrument of the neoliberal agenda (Girdwood, 2007), thereby exerting new power through the historical contexts of government reforms.
 By the 1990s, neoliberalism had taken and compelled states to take on qualities of minimalism, giving way to market deregulation strategies.
-In addition to the scaffolding of neoliberal conditionalities on lending arrangements, IFIs employ other techniques.
-For example, they integrate the use of well-established professional expertise to influence policy reforms in developing economies (Babb and Kentikelenis 2018; Kentikelenis, Stubbs, and King 2016).
-Furthermore, the IFIs use transnational socialisation programmes where hand-selected experts engage with government officials from aid-recipient countries on a regular basis to influence routines and practices in policy decision-making or create norms to trigger policy actions (Broome and Seabrooke 2015).
-By focusing on the discourses of economic knowledge and expertise rather than on 'regulation', the Bank reinforced its authority in global governance using a top-down structure that enveloped recipient countries and created power asymmetries within lending arrangements (Barnett and Duvall 2005).
-Hence, this configuration formed part of a global governance mechanism demanded by neoliberalism as the dominant ideological formation of contemporary globalisation that was contingent upon a larger political and ideological atmosphere.
+In addition to scaffolding loans with neoliberal conditionalities, IFIs employ other techniques.
+For example, they integrate the use of well-established professional expertise to influence policy reforms in developing economies (Babb and Kentikelenis, 2018; Kentikelenis et al., 2016).
+Furthermore, the IFIs use transnational socialization programs where hand-selected experts engage with government officials from donor-recipient countries on a regular basis to influence routines and practices in policy decision-making or create norms to trigger policy actions (Broome and Seabrooke, 2015).
+By focusing on the discourses of economic knowledge and expertise rather than on 'regulation', the Bank reinforced its authority in global governance using a top-down structure that enveloped recipient countries and created power asymmetries within lending arrangements (Barnett and Duvall, 2005).
+Hence, this configuration formed part of a global governance mechanism demanded by neoliberalism as the dominant ideological formation of contemporary globalization that was contingent upon a larger political and ideological atmosphere.
 We posit that the conditionalities of IFI loans produce power that structures the relationship between the IFI and the recipient country in specific ways.
-In exchange for financial support and expertise, states agree to economic reform and/or improving human rights and either reinvent themselves as minimalists or face the possibility of IFI withdrawal of financial support (Babb and Kentikelenis 2018).
-Despite calls for reform among IFIs, Kentikelenis, Stubbs and King (2016) find that little change has occurred in the deployment of conditionalities.
-In fact, from 1985 to 2014, many West African countries had the highest overall conditionality burdens (Kentikelenis, Stubbs, and King 2016).
+In exchange for financial support and expertise, states agree to economic reform and/or improving human rights and either reinvent themselves as minimalists or face the possibility of IFI withdrawal of financial support (Babb and Kentikelenis, 2018).
+Despite calls for reform among IFIs, Kentikelenis et al (2016) find that little change has occurred in the deployment of conditionalities.
+In fact, from 1985-2014, many West African countries had the highest overall conditionality burdens (Kentikelenis et al., 2016).